ajdhefley/suite-slimmer-angular/README.md

 * afterEach
 * run

 No special configuration is required.
 As long as your tests are configured under Jest, they will run with slim-suite.
-(Jasmine plugin is coming soon.)
+A Jasmine plugin is coming soon.

 ### Examples